collective-soundworks/soundworks/README.md

 class MyModule extends clientSide.Module {
   constructor(options = {}) {
-    // Here, MyModule would always have a view, with the id 'my-module',
+    // Here, MyModule would always have a view, with the id and class 'my-module',
-    // and possibly the background color defined by the argument options. super('my-module', true, options.color || 'alizarin');
+    // and possibly the background color defined by the argument 'options'. super('my-module', true, options.color || 'alizarin');

     ... // anything the constructor needs